evoldoers/historian/README.md

   Journal of Molecular Biology, 317(5).

 The MCMC kernels for co-sampling alignments and trees are described in:
   Holmes & Bruno (2001).
-Evolutionary HMMs: A Bayesian Approach to.
+Evolutionary HMMs: A Bayesian Approach to Multiple Alignment.
-  Multiple Alignment.
 Bioinformatics, 17(9).
   Redelings & Suchard (2005).
 Joint Bayesian Estimation of Alignment and Phylogeny.
 Systematic Biology, 54(3).